-A great spruce up for your house is to build your own deck.
+Building your own deck is a great way to spruce up your house.
 A deck is a wonderful addition to any home and makes a great place for family and friends to gather and hang out.
-If you have a carpenter's itch and want a place to enjoy the outdoors, you can try this project on your own.
+If you have a carpenter's itch and want a place to enjoy the outdoors, try this project.

 Tools Needed to Build Your Own Deck